 - Investigator: up to $60,000/yr.*

-*For all levels of support, up to $500/yr. may be requested for “general supplies,” and up to $1,500/yr. may be requested for conference/meetings travel.
+*For all levels of support, up to $1,000/yr. may be requested for “general supplies,” and up to $1,500/yr. may be requested for conference/meetings travel.

 - quality and extensiveness of the mentoring/career development plan for the candidate (including plans to pursue independent funding, publication submission, and career advancement);

-- quality of the research experience the candidate will gain during the proposed supplement period and its relation to the parent grant (research experience and responsibilities proposed for the candidate must fall within the scope of research currently performed under the parent grant); and,
+- quality of the research experience the candidate will obtain during the proposed supplement period and its relationship to the parent grant.
+Research training/experiences proposed for the candidate must fall within the scope of research conducted on the applicant parent research.

-- evidence that the candidate intends to pursue an independent research career in drug abuse research as a focus area.
+- Evidence that the candidate intends to pursue an independent research career in drug abuse research as the major focus area.